 #3 How amazing its natural landscapes are

 Japan is filled with perfect landscapes scattered across the country for people to soak in its beauty.
-For many people, the image that immediately springs to mind in conjunction with Japan is actually skyscrapers, bright neon lights and advanced technology, but there’s a lot more to Japan than its urban landscapes.
-The stunning spectacle of Mount Fuji, the magnificent sight of Arashiyama bamboo Forest, the many temples and gardens and the magnificent rugged mountains make Japan an ideal destination for nature lovers all year round.
+For many people, the image that immediately springs to mind in conjunction with Japan is actually skyscrapers, bright neon lights, and advanced technology, but there’s a lot more to Japan than its urban landscapes.
+The stunning spectacle of Mount Fuji, the magnificent sight of Arashiyama bamboo Forest, the many temples and gardens, and the magnificent rugged mountains make Japan an ideal destination for nature lovers all year round.

 Yep, that was a weird moment.

-#5 How efficient public transportation is.
+#5 How efficient public transportation is

 As much as Tokyo rush hour sucked, I do miss being able to commute all around the city and country by train.
 Also, I really appreciated the punctuality of trains in Japan.
-During my two-week trip, I travelled mostly by local trains and the Shinkansen, and those trains were never late, not once!
+During my two-week trip, I traveled mostly by local trains and the Shinkansen, and those trains were never late, not once!

 Imagine being in a place where if a train is due to arrive at 8.30, it actually pulls in at 8.29 and 40 seconds and leaves at 8.30.
 Still freaks me out, but in a great way of course.

-#6 How cute everything is.
+#6 How cute everything is